-From cooking a chicken tikka masala from scratch to the Saturday morning fry-up, our kitchens can become overrun by a multitude of aromas when we’re cooking.
-Key to keeping these at bay and filtering them out of your home is to keep your cooker hood working to its full potential.
+From batch cooking meals from scratch to the Saturday morning fry-up, our kitchens can become overrun by a multitude of aromas when we’re cooking.
+The key to keeping these odours at bay and filtering them out of your home is to keep your cooker hood working to its full potential.

 Cleaning the appliance will also help it remain at its peak performance for longer, and we recommend you split the cleaning of your cooker hood into the following two sections.

-To clean the exterior of your cooker hood, we recommend you mix a mild cleaning detergent with warm water, and then using a clean cloth scrub the surface clean.
+To clean the exterior of your cooker hood, use a stainless steel cleaner and a clean cloth to scrub the surface clean.
 Whilst cleaning the surface, it’s important to take care not to press too hard, as doing so could damage the surface.

 During the cleaning of your cooker hood’s exterior, you should also take the time to clean the bulb cover.
 This can be removed, and left to soak in a sink of hot soapy water, before being thoroughly dried and fitted back onto the cooker hood.